 Mike had met his wife, Jennifer, on a blind date.
-They married in 1995, and live with their three children in Green Township.
+They married in 1995, and live with their three children in Miami (West) Township.
 He continued to build his career.
 Then in 2012, he made a major decision.
-He gave up a divisional CFO position with Jarden Corporation’s Leisure & Entertainment division, a high-pressure job that required extensive traveling.
+He gave up a divisional CFO position with Jarden (acquired by Newell) Corporation’s Leisure & Entertainment division, a high-pressure job that required extensive traveling.
 He came to see that he needed to spend more time at home being a dad and a husband.
 One of his first moves after accepting the Portfolio Manager position at Johnson Investment Counsel was to sign on as basketball coach for his son’s team.

 He and his wife make a point of reflecting with their children about the blessings that come to them.

 “I want them to understand that it is important to be grateful for everything; that if you are given an opportunity, you have an obligation to use your talents to the best of your ability.

 “I want to teach them the importance of positive thinking and to focus on bringing out the best in themselves and others.”